A short history of the Center and the Symposium: How it all began...

 While the program was growing and gaining in vigor, it became necessary for The Center to hire a permanent, full time director.

-Fortunately, about three years ago, the Leon Levine Foundation of Charlotte, NC, offered the Center a matching grant of $466,000.
+Fortunately, in 2011, the Leon Levine Foundation of Charlotte, offered the Center a matching grant of $466,000.
 Along with a state grant and private donations, these funds would net the Center one million dollars for an endowed professorship, the Levine Chair of Judaic, Holocaust, and Peace Studies.
 The Friends took up the challenge.
-With the dedicated assistance of David Taylor, Associate Vice Chancellor for University Development, and the enthusiastic leadership of Havurah president Jack Lubin and many others, the Friends began the arduous twoyear task of raising this large sum of money to enable the Center to hire a director.
-Dr. Simon Sibelman served as the first director and Leon Levine Distinguished Professor of Judaic, Holocaust, and Peace Studies from until 2013 until 2015..
+With the dedicated assistance of David Taylor, then Associate Vice Chancellor for University Development, and the enthusiastic leadership of Havurah president Jack Lubin and many others, the Friends began the arduous twoyear task of raising this large sum of money to enable the Center to hire a director.
+Dr. Simon Sibelman served as the first director and Leon Levine Distinguished Professor of Judaic, Holocaust, and Peace Studies from until 2013 until 2015, followed by Dr. Thomas Pegelow Kaplan from 2016 until 2022.

 Shortly before he passed away, Martin Rosen, ever the generous patron of Holocaust education, dedicated a sizable donation for the continued support of the Symposium, which celebrates its thirteenth anniversary even as it mourns the passing of the man who created this enduring legacy.
 The Symposium will continue to bear the name of the Rosens for as long as the program exists.
 With the continued support of the Center's Friends and the University in their fundraising efforts and membership campaigns, we trust that the Symposium and Center will flourish for a long time to come.